In The Cheddar Format Of Documentation The C Section Includes

 10. Security Considerations

-Highlight any security implications, especially when dealing with sensitive data or authentication Small thing, real impact..
+Highlight any security implications, especially when dealing with sensitive data or authentication And that's really what it comes down to..

 • User preferences are stored in the browser’s localStorage, which is accessible only to the same origin.